 Here’s what you need to know:

-Evictions and foreclosures are suspended in most counties.
+Evictions and foreclosures are suspended in most cases.
 Don’t move out if you receive an eviction or foreclosure notice!

 If you receive an eviction or foreclosure notice, do not move out until told to do so by a court or law enforcement official.
 Seek legal assistance by calling 2-1-1 (or visiting the 211 website) or submitting your information at OKLegalConnect.org.
 Mothers who live in North Tulsa can also seek assistance from Still She Rises.